About the Mitigation Commission

 [Click here to link to our Utah Lake Wetlands Preserve project page]

-News: An agreement to develop "Wetland Discovery Point" at Utah State University's Utah Botanical Center [click here to download poster] was signed and this project is complete as per authorized funding (see photos).
+News: An agreement to develop "Wetland Discovery Point" at Utah State University's Utah Botanical Center [click here to download poster] was signed and this project is complete as per authorized funding.
 The building was officially certified 'Leed Platinum' by the U.S. Green Building Council.
 An additional $100,000 was obligated so that USU can procure two more solar panel arrays, which will allow demonstration of a completely solar-powered visitor center.
-Panel installation is several weeks out.
-Final design drawings are complete for constructing a maintenance/storage building at the Utah Lake Wetlands Preserve.
-The job is expected to be awarded in February with construction beginning in March.
+The solar trackers and solar street lights are in place and on-line.
+See photos.
+A modification was made to the agreement to purchase and install interpretive and regulatory signs for the nature center.
+Final payment has been received for the Utah Botanical Center.
+Construction of a maintenance /storage building at the Utah Lake Wetlands Preserve is complete.
+See photos.
 The project to help with weed control at the Provo River Restoration Project has been completed.

 -Click here to download the ARRA Agreement between the Utah Botanical Center/Utah State University and the Mitigation Commission for Developing the Utah Botanical Center's Wetland Discovery Point